suhanimht/FreightFox-Shipment_analysis/BUSINESS_ANSWERS.md

 *Note: For full in depth analysis report refer to the Project_Report in the Reports Folder that has all the methodology, visualization and statistical modelling.*

-## Executive Summary

-This phase answers the five business questions Ops asked for, using the analytics-ready dataset produced in Phase 1.

 # Q1 - Which region has the worst on-time delivery performance, and what's driving it?

 ## Method